rchesak/Water-Pumps/README.md

 # Water-Pumps
-This is a collaborative project for a Driven Data Competition.
+This is an ongoing collaborative project for a Driven Data Competition.